 Whatever kind of snack mom you are, I think we can all agree that moms who appear to have it all together are annoying.
 So here is the REAL truth about mom bloggers.
 This is all a facade.
 It’s smoke and mirrors.
 Our kids fight and annoy us badly (sometimes).
 Our families do not spend weekends in fields picking wildflowers.
 Our homes are a mess.

 Want some proof?
 Here you go.
-On Friday, October 25th, I will be sharing a snack recipe for Fall Pretzels.
-The finished product will look something like this:
+This is a post I shared for Fall Pretzels.
+The finished product will looked something like this:

 Pretty, huh?
 You will also see some photos of my angelic children helping me.
 Look how perfectly behaved they are!